tswizzle141/deepfish/README.md

 * Weakly-supervised segmentation: With training images including fully-masked and point-level images (see the [DeepFish Dataset](https://alzayats.github.io/DeepFish/)).
 * Fishes localization and counting
 ## Our contributions
-* We keep the architecture from @IssamLaradji except for proposing new baseline and new loss function.
+* We keep the architecture from @IssamLaradji (with affinity and random walk module) except for proposing new baseline and new loss function.
 ![Proposed Architecture](https://github.com/tswizzle141/deepfish/blob/main/train/affinity-based%20architecture.png)
 * In the baseline, we have changed the FCN8-VGG16 to FCN8-wide-ResNet50.
 A Progressive Atrous Spatial Pyramid Pooling (PASPP) is added between the encoder and the decoder of the FCN8-base.
 ![PASPP](https://github.com/tswizzle141/deepfish/blob/main/train/PASPP.png)